Understanding CCPA And Its Impact On Customer Support Centers

-The California Consumer Protect Act (CCPA) went into effect earlier this year, compelling organizations that have operations or customers in the state to comply with certain data privacy and security mandates.
-For contact centers however, CCPA compliance might not be optional as California accounts for nearly 12% of the U.S. population.
+The California Consumer Privacy Act (CCPA) went into effect earlier this year, compelling organizations with operations or customers in the state to comply with certain data privacy and security mandates.
+For contact centers, however, CCPA compliance might not be optional as California accounts for nearly 12% of the U.S. population.
 So, there’s a good chance your customer service team processes California citizen data.

 Before we look at how the CCPA impacts contact centers, here’s a quick summary of the scope of the Act: